Salem-qahtani/java-atm-simulation/README.md

 A console-based ATM simulation written in Java using object-oriented programming principles.

+## Purpose
+This project focuses on practicing core Java and object-oriented programming concepts.

 ## Features
 - Login using account number
 - Deposit and withdraw money